autonity/docs.autonity.org/concepts/architecture/index.md

 - Protocol smart contracts: the Autonity protocol is deployed in part via protocol smart contracts:

-	- **Autonity Protocol Contract** implementing protocol primitives for governance, tokenomics, liquid staking, accountability and fault detection, and staking rewards distribution.
+	- **Autonity Protocol Contract** implementing protocol primitives for governance, tokenomics,  liquid staking, block finalisation, and rewards distribution.
 	- **Liquid Newton** contracts for validator-specific liquid stake tokens.
-	- **Accountability Contracts** implementing protocol primitives for accountability and fault detection for validators participating in the consensus committee.
-Accountability covers participation in consensus and oracle protocols The consensus accountability protocol enforces validator liveness and adherence to the [Tendermint consensus](/concepts/consensus/pos/) rules, implementing slashing penalties and a [Penalty-Absorbing Stake (PAS)](/concepts/afd/#penalty-absorbing-stake-pas) model.
-The oracle accountability control enforces timely participation in oracle voting rounds by valdiators in oracle and the submission of accurate oracle price reports.
+	- **Accountability Contracts** implementing protocol primitives for accountable and omission fault detection for validators participating in the consensus committee.
+Accountability covers participation in consensus and oracle protocols.
+The consensus accountability protocol enforces validator liveness and adherence to the [Tendermint consensus](/concepts/consensus/pos/) rules, implementing slashing penalties and a [Penalty-Absorbing Stake (PAS)](/concepts/afd/#penalty-absorbing-stake-pas) model.
-	- **Autonity Oracle Contract** implementing protocol primitives for computing median price data from external price data and managing the set of currency pairs for which Autonity's [oracle network](/concepts/oracle-network/) provides price data.
+	- **Autonity Oracle Contract** implementing protocol primitives for the oracle protocol.
+It provides functionality for computing aggregated median price data from external price data and managing the set of currency pairs for which Autonity's [oracle network](/concepts/oracle-network/) provides price data.
+It provides functionality for an oracle accountability protocol incentivising timely participation in oracle voting rounds and the submission of accurate oracle price reports by validators.
-	- **Inflation Controller Contract** implementing logic for controlling [Newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) emissions according to the Newton inflation schedule.
 	- **Auton Stabilization Mechanism Contracts** implementing a [Stabilization Mechanism](/concepts/asm/) for the protocol's native coin [Auton](/concepts/protocol-assets/auton/) via a Collateralized Debt Position or CDP-based stabilization mechanism.
 Changes in supply and demand for Auton are absorbed by dynamically adjusting CDP incentives to increase and decrease Auton borrowing costs when Auton price moves above or below its Stabilization Target the [Autonomous Currency Unit (ACU)](/glossary/#acu).
+	- **Inflation Controller Contract** implementing logic for controlling [Newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) emissions according to the Newton inflation schedule.

 	Autonity Protocol smart contracts are part of the client binary. _Liquid Newton_ smart contracts are deployed on validator registration.

 - Consensus layer: blockchain consensus provided by the **Proof of Stake Tendermint BFT** protocol.
 Blocks are proposed by validators and selected by the committee for inclusion in the blockchain, with finality.
 The consensus mechanism enables dynamic consensus committee selection using a stake-weighting algorithm, maximising the amount of stake securing the system.
-- Communication layer: peer-to-peer networking is modified to enable the gossiping of transaction and consensus information among validators and participant nodes in separate channels.
+- Communication layer: peer-to-peer networking is modified to enable the gossiping of transaction and consensus information among validators and participant nodes in separate consensus and transaction gossiping channels.
 See [P2P networking protocols](/concepts/system-model/#p2p-networking-protocols).

 ## Protocol contracts